lortordermur/sfcalcsheet/README.md

 #### How can I send you a private message? ####

-For this, please message [/u/lortordermur](https://www.reddit.com/user/lortordermur) on Reddit.
+For this, please message [/u/lortordermur](https://www.reddit.com/user/lortordermur) on Reddit or [lortordermur](https://twitter.com/lortordermur) on Twitter.
 You can also message me on my [Discord server](https://discord.gg/TTumbhQ).

 ### How you can support the project ###